Drugs of Abuse Screen, DAU9, Urine

 Clinical Information Discusses physiology, pathophysiology, and general clinical aspects, as they relate to a laboratory test

-This test uses immunologic testing for drugs by class and screens for the presence of amphetamines, barbiturates, benzodiazepines, cocaine, metabolite, methadone, opiates, phencyclidine, propoxyphene, and tetrahydrocannabinol in urine.
+This test uses immunologic testing for drugs by class and screens for the presence of amphetamines, barbiturates, benzodiazepines, cocaine metabolite, methadone, opiates, phencyclidine, and tetrahydrocannabinol in urine.
 Positive immunologic results are confirmed by gas chromatography-mass spectrometry or liquid chromatography-tandem mass spectrometry.

-Detecting drug abuse involving amphetamines, barbiturates, benzodiazepines, cocaine, opiates, phencyclidine, tetrahydrocannabinol, methadone, and propoxyphene
+Detecting drug abuse involving amphetamines, barbiturates, benzodiazepines, cocaine, opiates, phencyclidine, tetrahydrocannabinol, and methadone

 This test is intended to be used in a setting where the test results can be used to make a definitive diagnosis

 A positive result indicates that the patient has used the drugs detected in the recent past.

 For information about drug testing, including estimated detection times, see Drugs of Abuse Testing at http://www.mayomedicallaboratories.com/articles/drug-book/index.html

 Creatinine and specific gravity are measured as indicators of specimen dilution.

 Cautions Discusses conditions that may cause diagnostic confusion, including improper specimen collection and handling, inappropriate test selection, and interfering substances

 The test does not screen for drug classes other than those listed above.
 More comprehensive screening is available using the serum or urine drug screens (CDAS / Drug Screen, Prescription/OTC, Serum or CDAUN / Drug Screen, Prescription/OTC, Urine).